srikalyan/docker_image/README.md

 # docker_image
-Provides the official docker images in a controlled way to avoid CI issues for various private projects that I work on.
+Provides the official docker images in a controlled way to avoid issues caused by the bugs/missing features caused by upstream changes.

 # Update
 To keep up with the official docker image, do the following